westoncb/conwayz/README.md

 ## License

-See the [LICENSE](LICENSE) file for license rights and limitations (Attribution-NonCommercial-ShareAlike 3.0 United States).
+See the [LICENSE](LICENSE) file for license rights and limitations (Creative Commons Attribution-NonCommercial-ShareAlike 3.0).